-- d.
-Also within two business days of the failure of the conciliation process, the department head, or dean in a non-departmentalized college, must list in writing what material was considered in conciliation.
-A copy of this list shall be sent to the instructor who must immediately report in writing to the dean, or provost and vice-president (academic) for non-departmentalized colleges, as to the accuracy of the list.
-Within the same two business days, the department head, or dean in non-departmentalized colleges, and the instructor shall forward written submissions with supporting documents to the dean, or provost and vice-president (academic) in non-departmentalized colleges. - e.
+e.
 Written submissions and all supporting documentation considered in the conciliation (including the list drawn up by the department head, or dean in non-departmentalized colleges), and the response of the instructor, are to be forwarded to the arbitration committee.
 The committee shall consider only written submissions and all supporting documentation forwarded during their deliberations.
-To the extent possible, the arbitration committee will use the same relative weighting of final examination and class work as was used by the instructor in arriving at the final grades. - f.
+To the extent possible, the arbitration committee will use the same relative weighting of final examination and class work as was used by the instructor in arriving at the final grades.

 The arbitration committee shall be given a maximum of three business days to complete its deliberations and reach a final decision about the disputed marks.
 The committee can either uphold the disputed marks or assign new marks.
 Once the committee reaches a final decision a written report which explicitly outlines the rationale for the decision shall immediately be submitted to the registrar, with copies to the dean, department head (if applicable), and instructor.
-Any grade changes required by the decision shall be submitted by the instructor and approved by the department head, or dean in a non-departmentalized college. - g.
-If after three business days the arbitration committee has not submitted a final decision about the disputed marks, the dean or provost and vice-president (academic) will be notified as to the reasons for the impasse and the arbitration committee will have two business days to resolve their differences and come to a final decision. - h.
+Any grade changes required by the decision shall be submitted by the instructor and approved by the department head, or dean in a non-departmentalized college.

+f.
+If after three business days the arbitration committee has not submitted a final decision about the disputed marks, the dean or provost and vice-president (academic) will be notified as to the reasons for the impasse and the arbitration committee will have two business days to resolve their differences and come to a final decision.

+g.
 If, after two additional business days, an arbitration committee cannot come to a final decision, the dean, or the provost and vice president (academic) in the case of non-departmentalized colleges, will reach a final decision about the disputed marks based upon the written submissions and supporting documents.
 The dean, or the provost and vice-president (academic) shall immediately submit a written report which explicitly outlines the rationale for the decision to the registrar, with copies to the dean, department head (if applicable) and instructor.
-Any grade changes required by the decision shall be submitted by the instructor and approved by the department head, or dean in a non-departmentalized college - i.
+Any grade changes required by the decision shall be submitted by the instructor and approved by the department head, or dean in a non-departmentalized college h.
 Once this process is completed, affected students who previously ordered a transcript can contact the registrar whereupon corrected transcripts will be issued free of charge.